-Carmelo Luggeri’s abilities as a guitarist, composer and producer have taken him on a rich and interesting musical path over the last two decades.
+Carmelo abilities as a guitarist, composer and producer have taken him on a rich and interesting musical path over his career.
 Born in England of Italian parents, Carmelo was mainly self-taught with some classical training.
 It was whilst sitting on a beach in Italy that he first heard Santana’s “Samba Pa Ti”.
 This was the defining moment when he fell in love with the guitar and decided a life in music was for him!

 Working with comedian, television personality Billy Connolly he created the “Watzin’ Matilda” re-work used for the hugely successful 1995 “World Tour Of Australia” TV series.
 In 1998 Carmelo produced the track “Stealin” for the film “Still Crazy” starring Jimmy Nail.
 The British comedy about a fictional 1970s rock band named “Strange Fruit” starred Billy Connolly, Bill Nighy and Timothy Spall was nominated for two Golden Globes in 1999.

 During a spell living in San Francisco, Carmelo produced and wrote tracks for the west coast soul outfit ‘SFO’ featuring vocalists Martin Scott and Rudi Wilburn from ‘Pride and Joy’.

 Carmelo has also worked with US singer Andy Williams, Paul Rodgers, (Free, Bad Company), Ray Cooper, (Elton John), Gus Dudgeon, Stuart Epps, Romy Haag and singer songwriter Ralph McTell.